martis42/depend_on_what_you_use/examples/recursion/README.md

 bazel build --config=dwyu //recursion:use_lib
 ```

-Executing the following fails however as it automatically analyzes the fault dependency used by the target under inspection.
+Executing the following fails however as it automatically analyzes the faulty dependency used by the target under inspection.
 See the [bazelrc](/examples/.bazelrc) file and [aspect.bzl](/examples/aspect.bzl) for the definition of the config and the aspect configuration.

 ```shell